salvacorts/smashcrack/readme.md

 It is based on Python and CGI, and it uses differents [open source projects](#openSource) to achieve it goals.

-I started this project on highschool so although I'm not very prout of this code, it works really good.
+I started this project on highschool so although it works fine, I'm not very prout of this code.
+I will update it!

 ###### **TODOs**